dolik-rce/bashpoint/README.md

         ./bashpoint.sh examples/demo.slides

-In case you are to lazy to clone this repo, here is a picture:
+In case you are too lazy to clone this repo, here is a picture:

 ![Demo](bashpoint.gif)